google/nodejs-container-image-builder/README.md

         - set to false if you use nondistributable layers and cannot copy them to the target registry.
         - layers with a urls field will be copied into the target registry by default from the first url to return a 200 in the array.
     - ignoreExists, default false.
-        - primarily for debug/testing. this copies a blob into the target registry even though it already exists in the target
+        - primarily for debug/testing. this copies a blob into the target registry even though it already exists in the target.
     - manually trigger a sync from base image to target image registry.
     - this copies blobs from one registry to another. you may want to use this for performance to start copying base image layers while you do other work.
     - if the image has been synced it will not be synced in the call to `image.save()`